pyeve/eve-swagger/README.rst

 .. image:: resources/example_field.png

-**NOTE**: As with the description, the field ``TRANSPARENT_SCHEMA_RULES`` must be enabled in your ``settings.py``, otherwise the Cerberus library will display an error about "unknown field 'example' for field[yourFieldName]".

-If you do not want to use this rule for the entire schema, you can also use your own validator.
+**NOTE**: If you do use this feature, you also need to provide a custom validator to the Eve instance, otherwise you will get complaints from the Cerberus library about "unknown rule 'example' for field [yourFieldName]" (see the above example for the 'description' option.)

 .. code-block:: python